The Nash Neighbourhood

 Buckinghamshire Council was then required to obtain three quotes from qualified examiners to formally examine the plan.
 One of the external examiners was selected and his details were referred to Nash Parish Council (NPC) for consideration and approval.
 NPC gave approval and he was appointed in the final week of May 2022.
 The examination started on 27 May 2022.

 Neighbourhood Development Plan

-Nash Parish Council is looking to develop a Neighbourhood Development Plan for the parish of Nash.
-This is a real opportunity for you to have an active say in the future of your village and we would like to know what you think.
+Nash Parish Council is developing a Neighbourhood Development Plan for the parish of Nash.
+This has provided a real opportunity for residents to have an active say in the future of their village.

 So what is a Neighbourhood Development Plan? - A Neighbourhood Plan is a new way for you, local people to influence the planning and development of the area in which you live and work.
 It lasts for 15 to 20 years and should:

 - Develop a shared vision for the village.